Iranian activists accuse morality police of assault after teenage girl hospitalized | KRDO

 CNN could not verify the information published by Hengaw and Iranwire, who have in the past covered Iranian protests extensively.

-The CEO of the Tehran metro however told state media that there was no physical or verbal interaction between Geravand and members of his staff.
-“According to our investigation, after reviewing the CCTV footages from the moment she entered the station and gets on the train, there was no verbal or physical altercation between the passengers with them or our staff.
-There was nothing recorded on the videos,” Tehran metro managing director Masoud Dorosti, told state media.
+Iranian authorities have denied the allegations, saying she was hospitalized due an injury caused by low blood pressure.
+Geravand’s friends and family echoed those denials in interviews with state media.

+The allegations come just weeks after the one-year death anniversary of Mahsa Amini, the 22-year-old woman who died in the custody of the morality police after being arrested for allegedly not wearing her headscarf properly.
+That event sparked some of the biggest protests the country has witnessed in decades, prompting the regime to double down on policing activism and further tighten hijab laws.

-In a video posted on state-affiliated Fars News Agency’s account on X, formerly known as Twitter, a group of girls are seen entering the metro train.
+In security camera footage posted on the website of state-run IRNA news agency, a group of girls are seen entering the train.
 CNN cannot identify which girl in the video was Geravand.

 Geravand’s mother and father told state media in an interview that their daughter seemed to hit her head after fainting from low blood pressure while she was on her way to school.
 The parents said there were no signs from the videos they saw that Geravand was assaulted.